If you are searching examples or an application online

 and the error holds the condition

-So, to give a Runge-Kutta Method is necessarily give the s
+So, to give a Runge-Kutta Method is necessarily give the s2 + 2s numbers

-An interesting feature of the R/K -methods is not needed calculating derivatives of f to forward.
-The price to pay for it is to evaluate more times the function f with the consequent
+An interesting feature of the Runge-Kutta methods is that it is not needed to calculate derivatives of f to forward.
+The price to pay for it is to evaluate more times the function f with the consequent operational cost.

 Convergence Theorem for Runge-Kutta methods